nv-cho/nv-cho/README.md

 hello traveller, good to see you 🌌

-- 🪐 i code, every day
+- 🪐 i code, everyday

-- 🛰 electronics and hardware stuff
+- 🛰 i mess with electronics and hardware stuff

-- 🌳 passionate about technology, science and nature
+- 🌳 i'm passionate about technology, science and nature

 - 🦄 cool as fuck